Dynamic laser ablation loading of a linear Paul trap: Results and discussion

-As the above studies concluded, with the optimal trap parameter of $V_{\rm{rf,p-p}}=240$ V and $U_{\rm{end}}=70$ V, the 16 $\upmu$s turn-on time of entrance end cap and the He gas partial pressure of $10^{-6}$ mbar, Ca$^{+}$ ions can be readily loaded into the ion trap by single-pulse laser with the energy of 110 $\upmu$J. The number of ions can be determined to $1.26(1) \times 10^{4}$ by the image of a CC generated by laser cooling as shown in Fig. 1(a).
-The accuracy of the loaded-ion numbers is achieved to be 5$\%$ for the range of 1000 to 10000 ions as shown in Fig. 2(b).
+As the above studies concluded, with the optimal trap parameter of $V_{\rm{rf,p-p}}=240$ V and $U_{\rm{end}}=70$ V, the 16 $\upmu$s turn-on time of entrance end cap and the He gas partial pressure of $10^{-6}$ mbar, Ca$^{+}$ ions can be readily loaded into the ion trap by single-pulse laser with the energy of 110 $\upmu$J. The number of ions can be determined to $1.26(1) \times 10^{4}$ by the image of an ICC generated by laser cooling as shown in Fig. 1(a), and the uncertainty of the ion number comes from the estimation of the crystal volume.
+The numbers of loaded ions at turn-on time between 18 and 25 $\upmu$s range from hundreds to tens of thousands in Fig. 2(b).
+Five independent experiments were performed at each turn-on time, and about 5$\%$ uncertainty is the statistical error coming from the ion numbers of all the loading experiments.

 Compared to directly loading ions into an ion trap via laser ablation without switching trapping potential \cite{22,23,24,25}, the number of loaded ions by dynamic laser ablation loading can be manipulated not only via rf voltage and end cap voltage but also via the turn-on time of the entrance end cap and the partial pressure of buffer gas.
 Furthermore, the ions with specific velocity distribution can be selectively loaded using the different turn-on times of the entrance end cap.